sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 - Stand-alone website to post opportunities
 - Hosting via GitHub pages
 - Procured code will be shared on open repositories
-- Actual procurement and payment will be done via existing systems (e.g. SAP)
+- Actual procurement and payment will be done via existing systems (e.g., SAP)

 Note: